AyaMitani/AyaMitani.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the [Division of Biostatistics](https://www.dlsph.utoronto.ca/division/biostatistics/) at [University of Toronto Dalla Lana School of Public Health](https://www.dlsph.utoronto.ca/).
+I am an Assistant Professor in the [Division of Biostatistics](https://www.dlsph.utoronto.ca/division/biostatistics/) at [University of Toronto Dalla Lana School of Public Health](https://www.dlsph.utoronto.ca/).

 In June 2019, I completed my PhD in [Biostatistics](https://www.bu.edu/sph/about/departments/biostatistics/) at Boston University under the advisement of [Professor Kerrie Nelson](https://www.bu.edu/sph/profile/kerrie-nelson/).
-Following my PhD, I did my postdoctoral research fellowship with [Professor Sebastien Haneuse](https://www.hsph.harvard.edu/sebastien-haneuse/) in the [Department of Biostatisitcs](https://www.hsph.harvard.edu/biostatistics/) at Harvard T. H. Chan School of Public Health.
+Following my PhD, I did a postdoctoral research fellowship with [Professor Sebastien Haneuse](https://www.hsph.harvard.edu/sebastien-haneuse/) in the [Department of Biostatisitcs](https://www.hsph.harvard.edu/biostatistics/) at Harvard T. H. Chan School of Public Health.

 So far, my research has focused on methods for correlated data, informative cluster size, missing data and methods for assessing agreement.
 I have collaborated with researchers from various disciplines including oncology, nephrology, anesthesiology, and dental medicine.